b-charles/pigs/ioc/README.md

  * and optionally some _signature_ interfaces which are some additional interfaces implemented by the component[^duck].
 Multiple components can share the same main type and signatures to enable auto-discovery, but that concept can be confusing and error-prone: it can be considered good practice to register each component with a specific and unique main type, and using signatures only when auto-discovery is needed.
 Any component with a value `nil` will be silently discarded and never be injected in another component.
 This behaviour, together with auto-discovery and scopes features, helps implement conditional component creation.

 A container is a set of components: it manages the lifecycle of each component and take in charge the injection process.
 The framework defines one instance of this container and redirect all API calls to that container.
+The container defines by itself two special components of type `ioc.ContainerStatus` and `ioc.ContainerInfo` (see [Special components](#special-components)), and the framework defines also some components for classical integration (see [Default integration](#default-integration)).

 [^duck]: The concept of signature is not very in line with the spirit of the duck typing of Go, but it's a need for performance (what should be injected, without checking each component) and flexibility (what should *not* be injected, even if the interface matches the implementation).